RePod/psdle/README.md

 * Improve appearance.
 * **Translations!** Language code ("en-us") and JSON format required.
 See source or contact me.
 * Make it faster!
 How?
 How indeed.
 (Always in progress)
 * Iron out problems with APIs.
-(Various degress of progress)
+(Various degrees of progress)
 * Improve Download Queue.

 Submitting a Bug or Translation: [Submit](//github.com/RePod/psdle/wiki/Submit-a-Bug-or-Translation) **/** [PS+](//github.com/RePod/psdle/issues/3).